 - You must also be a resident of New York, for at least 30 days before the election.
 If you are changing your registration to another address within New York, you must be a resident of your respective county, city or village for at least 20 days before the election.
 You must also not claim the right to vote elsewhere.

-- You must not be in prison, on parole for a felony conviction, or be adjudged mentally incompetent by a court.
-This is unless your parolee status has been pardoned, or your citizenship rights have been restored.
+- You must not be in prison, or be adjudged mentally incompetent by a court.
+Citizens on parole, probation, or other supervised release CAN register to vote.

 How do I register?